korsbo/Latexify.jl/docs/src/tutorials/DiffEqBiological.md

 \end{equation}

 The default output is meant to be rendered directly on the screen.
 This rendering is usually done by MathJax.
 To get the chemical arrow notation to render automatically, I have included a MathJax command (`\require{mhchem}`) in the output string.
 If you want to use the output in a real LaTeX document, you can pass the keyword argument `mathjax=false` and this extra command will be omitted.
+In such case you should also add `\usepackage{mhchem}` to the preamble of your latex document.

 Another keyword argument that may be of use is `expand=false` (defaults to `true`).
 This determines whether your functions should be expanded or not.